iterative/ldb-resources/documentation/Command-summary.md

 The minimum and sufficient set of permissions for LDB is to **list, stat and read** any objects at `<storage-URI>`. `ADD-STORAGE` fails if permissions are not sufficient, and succeeds with a warning if permissions are too wide. `ADD-STORAGE` also checks if `<storage-URI>` falls within an already registered URI, and prints an error if this the case.
 Permissions are re-checked if an existing storage location is re-added.

-Since LDB assumes that storage is immutable, it never attempts to alter or move files in storage.
-However, LDB may be required to push files to storage (under unique paths), which happens if user wants data samples sourced outside the configured storage (for example, from personal workspace).
-Destination configured as `read-add` will permit LDB to copy such samples into storage.
+Since LDB assumes that storage is immutable, it never attempts to alter or move data files.
+However, LDB may be required to push *new* files to storage if user chooses to source objects from ephemeral _fs_ locations (for example, a personal workspace).
+Destination configured as `read-add` will permit LDB to automatically save such objects into immutable storage.

 ## flags